ptrhvns/meals/README.md

 ## Description

 This is a portfolio project.
-It's a web application for managing recipes, menus, shopping lists, etc.
+It's a web application for managing recipes.

 ## Technologies